Search

 Despite the growing prevalence of dual credit programs, our understanding of their potential to improve postsecondary outcomes remains limited.
 Most prior studies on dual enrollment rely on ordinary least squares (OLS) regression or propensity score matching to identify the impacts of dual enrollment on postsecondary outcomes.
 However, these approaches may yield biased estimates due to unobserved differences between students who participate in dual credit programs and those who do not.
 Only few studies have employed a quasi-experimental design that offers more robust causal evidence.

 Our primary data source is Kentucky’s Longitudinal Data System (KLDS), supplemented with the United States Census Bureau’s American Community Survey (ACS) five-year estimates to control for other economic or social factors that may influence postsecondary outcomes.
 The sample for this study includes high school seniors from public schools in Kentucky, spanning the academic years from 2013-14 to 2018-19.
-This period covers three years before and after the introduction of the dual credit policy, extending to the 2022-2023 academic year for postsecondary outcomes.
-This timeframe captures three years before and after the implementation of Kentucky’s dual credit policy, allowing for a comprehensive analysis of policy impacts.
+This period covers three years before and after the introduction of the dual credit policy, extending to the 2018-2019 academic year for postsecondary enrollment.
 Findings from this research will shed light on the efficacy of dual credit programs as a strategic tool for improving postsecondary outcomes.

 References